 Understandably, sexual harassment conversations often have a punitive tone.
 As a result, sometimes employees feel they have done something wrong before an incident occurs.
 Either that or their bosses don’t trust them to behave in the work environment.

 This feeling makes employees less likely to take an active role in creating the desired work environment.

 Therefore, one of the best ways to mitigate sexual harassment in the workplace is to use a solutions-based approach when talking to your team.
 Ask them to define the type of culture they want in the workplace and how they think they could achieve it.
 By allowing them to come up with their own action steps, you increase your team’s participation level.

 Get your team to actively participate in creating a healthy work environment.

 This will help mitigate all kinds of harassment in the workplace.

 7. Revise Your Sexual Harassment Policy as Needed

 If there is one thing in your handbook you do not want to become out of date, it is your sexual harassment policy.
 When something changes, or if a new issue comes up, be sure to revise your policy.

 For example, if your company hires a new Human Resources consulting agency, update that information in the handbook.
 You never want someone experiencing harassment not to know who to turn to with their complaint.

 By keeping your sexual harassment policy updated in your handbook, you ensure the safety of your employees and mitigate sexual harassment.

 Talking about sexual misconduct in the workplace can seem scary or intimidating.
 But it can make your work environment a better place to be.
-Teaching your employees how to stop sexual harassment is the best way to mitigate sexual misconduct at work.
+Teaching employees how to stop sexual harassment is the best way to mitigate sexual misconduct.